Things I Wish I Knew Before My Wedding

 • Is there a water source nearby?

-• Are there any spare table cloths in case you spill something?
+• Are there any spare tablecloths in case you spill something?

 • When does the waitstaff arrive to set up the silver and glasses? (you don’t want to be in their way)